mtvillwock/frontend-code-challenge/README.md

 ### Run `npm start`
 This starts the development server (React app).
 You can view the app at [http://localhost:3000](http://localhost:3000) in your browser.

-### Run `npm start server.js`
+### Run `node server.js`
-This will start the barebones Express server being used as a mock backend.
+This starts the barebones Express server being used as a mock backend.

 ### `npm test`